What is one of the most important components if you want to improve your abilities as a music producer?

 They’re simply not made to stay in place while you move around a lot.
 They’re also not completely noise-cancelling.

 The brand also doesn’t claim that they are, so this is your first clue that they definitely aren’t.
-They will isolate some sound and those around you won’t hear everything you hear, but you’ll have a sense of what’s going on around you.
+They will isolate some sound and you won’t hear everything you hear around you, but you’ll have a sense of what’s going on around you.

-A case would have been an even better option in terms of protecting the set but the padded bag is easy to fit into your luggage.
+A case would have been an even better option in terms of protecting the set, but the padded bag is easy to fit into your luggage.

-For optimal usage of any sound gear you need cabling.
+For optimal usage of any sound gear, you need cabling.
 We love that the cord isn’t permanently attached so you can remove it if you need to.

-That means it won’t get damaged as easily during transportation or if you prefer a different one you can use it easily.
+That means it won’t get damaged as easily during transportation or if you prefer a different one, you can use it easily.

 Headphones are used on a daily basis and often travel with musos or producers.
 Purchasing a pair that will quickly break is a waste of money, and they’re bound to go through some rough handling no matter where you use them.

 This pair should live up to high expectations thanks to the sturdy construction and also the fabric.
 Audio Technica used professional-grade material so it won’t easily crack or peel off.

-In the headband you’ll find steel reinforcement which gives the unit a longer lifespan.
+In the headband, you’ll find steel reinforcement which gives the unit a longer lifespan.
 The construction will also survive many hours and earpiece swiveling.

 Note that the joints do feel somewhat flimsy so try and work with care as far as you can.